Pompeo, in Slovenia, pushes 5G security, warns about China

-BLED, Slovenia (AP) — U.S. Secretary of State Mike Pompeo is in Slovenia to make the case for high-speed wireless networks that bar Chinese companies like Huawei.
+BLED, Slovenia (AP) — U.S. Secretary of State Mike Pompeo is in Slovenia making the case for high-speed wireless networks that bar Chinese companies like Huawei.

-On the second leg of a four-nation tour of central and eastern Europe, Pompeo was meeting Slovenian officials in the mountain lake town of Bled on Thursday.
-He is to sign a joint declaration on “5G Clean Network Security” that aims to keep untrusted telecommunications vendors out.
+On the second leg of a four-nation tour of central and eastern Europe, Pompeo met with Slovenian officials in the mountain lake town of Bled on Thursday and signed a joint declaration on “5G Clean Network Security” that aims to keep untrusted telecommunications vendors out of Slovenia.

+“Free nations must work together to confront authoritarian threats,” he said.
+“It is absolutely critical that every nation makes a good sovereign decision about how the private information of its citizens is going to be handled.”

-Pompeo has led a U.S. campaign across Europe and elsewhere against Huawei and other Chinese companies that the Trump administration accuses of sharing data with China’s security apparatus.
-The declaration will commit “to protecting the privacy and individual liberties of the citizens of the United States and Slovenia.”
+Pompeo has led a U.S. campaign across Europe and elsewhere against Huawei and other Chinese companies that the Trump administration accuses of turning over sensitive data and personal information to China’s security apparatus.
+The campaign has had mixed results, but NATO ally Slovenia is on board, and the declaration commits “to protecting the privacy and individual liberties of the citizens of the United States and Slovenia.”

+“The tide is turning against the Chinese Communist Party and its efforts to control information,” Pompeo said.

-Slovenia, a NATO ally, has been a willing partner in the effort and last month signed and rolled out a nationwide commercial 5G network with the Swedish telecoms giant Ericsson.
+Slovenia last month rolled out a nationwide commercial 5G network with the Swedish telecoms giant Ericsson, which Pompeo and other U.S. officials frequently mention as a “trusted” alternative to Huawei.

-Besides the 5G declaration, Pompeo will be discussing energy security with Slovenia’s president and prime minister.
+Besides the 5G declaration, Pompeo discussed energy security with Slovenia’s president and prime minister.
+The United States is keen to wean Europe from its dependence on Russian oil and gas and has launched numerous initiatives throughout the continent to diversify European energy sources.
+It has offered to sell U.S. fuel to Europe and has been promoting nuclear energy.

-Pompeo arrived in Slovenia from the Czech Republic, where he called upon the young democracies in the region to embrace hard-won freedoms and counter threats from Russia and particularly China, which he said was in many ways more dangerous than the former Soviet Union.
+Pompeo arrived in Slovenia from the Czech Republic, where he called upon the young democracies in the region to embrace hard-won freedoms and counter threats from Russia and particularly China, which he said is in many ways more dangerous than the former Soviet Union.

 “The CCP is already enmeshed in our economies, in our politics, in our societies in ways the Soviet Union never was,” he told Czech lawmakers, referring to the Chinese Communist Party.